-Other Grants, Prizes and Awards
+Other Grants, Prizes, and Awards

-Other grants, prizes, and awards made by domestic sources are treated as income from sources within the United States (however, see Nonresident alien recipient, earlier).
+Other grants, prizes, and awards made by domestic sources are treated as income from sources within the United States (however, see Activities outside the United States, earlier).
 Those made by foreign sources are treated as income from foreign sources.
 These provisions do not apply to salaries or other pay for services.